samwhindleton/wdiroutcomes/roadmap/week10/readme.md

 ## Homework
 Homework due next Monday at 7 pm:

-**Find 1 meetups or event you want to attend in the next few weeks.
+**Find 1 meetup or event you want to attend in the next few weeks.

 Add it to your calendar and keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.
 This will set you up for success post graduation.